hellmarbecker/blog/_drafts/druid-28-sneak-peek-ingesting-multiple-kafka-topics-into-one-datasource.markdown

 ![Naive attempt](/assets/2023-10-29-03-naive-pattern.jpg)

 Oh, this didn't work as expected.
-But the documentation and bubble help show us the solution: The topic pattern as to match _the entire topic name_.
+But the documentation and bubble help show us the solution: The topic pattern has to match _the entire topic name_.
 So, the above expression actually matches like the regular expression `^pizza$`.

 Armed with this knowledge, let's correct the pattern: